ivotron/ivotron.github.io/_posts/2013-04-30-ff-issdm-meeting-notes.md

     In general, from what John Bent mentioned, they don't have any sophisticated method for coordinating a transaction, either way (client- vs server-side) is leadership-based.

-    **New Questions**:

-      - if BB is on CN fabric, and is using atomic broadcasts, can we piggy back on those messages and implement transactions on top of them?
-      - how is it that server-side coordination enables asynchrony?
-We need to re-read the IOD milestone docs to try to understand this.
-      - others

 4. Are versions intended to be modifications of previous versions, or is each one expected to be completely different and only logically related to previous versions?